 Looking for school holiday activities to do with the kids?
 We give you our best picks of things to do in the holidays from each of the Australian states.

-The kids have made it to the end of the year.
-The wonderful thing about the summer school holidays is that the weather is warm, which makes it a wonderful time to be outside.
+The kids have made it to through the very first term of the year.
+The wonderful thing about the autumn school holidays is that the weather is not too warm, not too cool, which makes it a wonderful time to be outside.

 It doesn’t matter if you’ll be at home with the children, putting them into vacation care, palming them off to other family members.
 Our list of fun things to do will ensure the kids have a good time these school holidays.